Albdata/EXCEL_COMPANY_NAME/README.md

    1.7) Beneficio --> =I2-J2; Precio Venta producto, Precio Proveedor.
 This is the real profit I get taking into account all the costs; it's not the income, which
         is the benefit I would get if I just calculated the amount by which my products are sold.

-   1.8) Grupo Clientes, I modified this column by addinf thre new categories: Golden , Silver and Bronze.
-And how did I established this? by keeping in mind the
+   1.8) Grupo Clientes, I modified this column by adding three new categories: Golden , Silver and Bronze.
+And how did I establish this? by keeping in mind the
         entry date of my clients so, --> =SI(H2<=2009;"Golden";SI(Y(H2>=2010;H2<=2015);"Silver";SI(H2>=2016;"Bronze"))).

    1.9) I added Fecha Pedido, Id Pedido, and Fecha Envío from another DB.